Matthew J. Bruccoli: Career

+Among the glass negatives found under the house was one of a young Modjeska Monteith Simkins.
+During the preservation of the Modjeska Monteith Simkins House, Catherine Fleming Bruce worked with Bruccoli for permission to have a portrait of Simkins created directly from the glass plates, for display in the Simkins House.

-Private life
+Personal life

 Bruccoli married Arlyn Firkins on October 5, 1957.
 They had four children: Mary, Joseph, Josephine Owens, and Arlyn Bruccoli.

 Death

 Bruccoli continued working at the University of South Carolina until being diagnosed with a brain tumor.
 He died on June 4, 2008.